-- provides for quality living environments incorporating good urban design; - 2. retains identified areas of special amenity and historic heritage value; - 3. retains values of importance to Tāngata Whenua: - 4. provides a range of densities and uses; and - 5. is healthy, environmentally sustainable, functionally efficient, and prosperous.
+- 1. provides for quality living environments incorporating good urban design; - 2. retains identified areas of special amenity and historic heritage value; - 3. retains values of importance to Tāngata Whenua; - 4. provides a range of densities and uses; and - 5. is healthy, environmentally sustainable, functionally efficient, and prosperous.

 The Assessment of Environmental Effects addresses the matters of good urban design, densities and uses and the adoption of sustainable infrastructure services consistent with this objective.
-The proposal is underpinned by good urban design reflected in and managed by the ODP to create quality living environments that will be functionally efficient with linkage and road access in to the existing urban fabric of Rolleston.
+The proposal is underpinned by good urban design reflected in and managed by the ODP to create quality living environments that will be functionally efficient with linkage and road access in to the existing urban fabric of West Melton.

-A reserve central to the development will create an area of openness and amenity for nearby residents.
+A number of reserves through the development will create areas of openness and amenity for nearby residents.